ahmaazouzi/cs-topics/systems/exceptionalControlFlow.md

 	- At the hardware level, "events detected by the hardware trigger abrupt control transfers to exception handlers."
 	- At the OS level, the kernel transfers control from once user process to another through context switches.
 	- "At the application level, a process can send a signal to another process that abruptly transfers control to a signal handler in the recipient".
-	- "An individual program can react to errors by sidestepping the usual stack discipline and making **nonlocal jumps** to arbitrary locations in other functions." *(:confused: A lot of big words).*
 - Reasons why ECF is important include:
 	- Understanding ECF is an important prerequisite to understanding important systems and OS concepts.
 ECF is  fundamental building block in IO, processes and virtual memory.
 	- Understanding ECF is important to understand how applications interact with the OS.
 Applications use **traps** (also called **system calls**) to request services from the OS such as writing/retrieving data from disk and network, creating and terminating processes, etc. Such system calls are based on ECF.
 	- Understanding ECF allows you to go beyond the basics to create interesting applications that fully exploit the services provided by the OS.
 Example applications include shell programs and web servers.
 	- Understanding ECF allows you understand concurrency.
 	- Understanding ECF allows you to have a better understanding of how exceptions in software and higher level languages work.
 - The previous chapters were about application interaction with the hardware, but from now on we will focus more on application interaction with the OS.
 This chapter will start discussing exceptions which are an application-hardware form of ECF.
 We then move on to system calls which give apps access to the the OS.
-We then describe processes and signals, and then wrap up with nonlocal jumps which are app-level exceptions.
+We then describe processes and signals which are app-level exceptions.

 ## Exceptions:
 - An **exception** is an *abrupt* change in control flow in response to a change in the process's state.
 It is a form of ECF that is implemented partly by the hardware (HW) and partly by the OS.
 Exception implementations differ from system to system but the general principles of exceptions and exception handling the same. *Warning: exceptions can be a confusing!!!*
 - The following image illustrates how an exception works:
 ![Exception](img/exception.png)
-- The processor in the image is executing the current instruction ***I<sub>curr</sub>*** when a change in the processor's *state* occurs. e processor's state is encoded in various bits and signals.
+- The processor in the image is executing the current instruction ***I<sub>curr</sub>*** when a change in the processor's *state* occurs (The processor's state is encoded in various bits and signals).
 This change in state is called an **event**.
 The event might be directly related to the current instructions; for example, the instruction might incur an arithmetic overflow or tries to divide by zero.
 The event might also be unrelated to the current instruction such as an IO request or a system timer going off!! :confused: *What!!*
 - When the processors detects an event, it makes an *indirect procedure call (the exception)* through a jump table called the **exception table**, to an OS subroutine called the **exception handler** which is designed to handle this kind of event.
 - When the exception handler finishes processing, one of 3 things can happen depending on the type of event that caused the exception:
 	1. The exception returns control to the current instruction ***I<sub>curr</sub>*** that was executing before the exception occurred.